 U.S. cotton producers may be taking it on the chin in the World Trade Organization’s Doha Round, but it might be even worse if they didn’t have strong, articulate spokesmen to defend them.

-That’s the impression farm editors took away from listening to National Cotton Council Chairman Larry McClendon lay out the organization’s position on the Lamy text.
+That’s the impression farm editors took away from listening to National Cotton Council Chairman Larry McClendon lay out its position on the Lamy text.
 The NCC is concerned the Lamy text, which calls for more drastic cuts in U.S. farm programs, could be the starting point when the Round resumes.

 McClendon, an Arkansas producer and ginner, gave an update on the current status of the negotiations and fielded questions during an hour-long press briefing at the Council’s Beltwide Cotton Conferences in San Antonio.